 There will be two midterm examinations during each semester as well as a cumulative final exam.
 Questions on these examinations will be based primarily on course activities and homework assignments.
 Emphasis will be placed on demonstration of the ability to apply the concepts and techniques learned to new situations.
-Material for the examinations will be drawn from the Activity Guide, assigned problems, and text readings as well as from oral presentations by the instructor.
+Material for the examinations will be drawn from the Activity Guide, assigned problems, and text readings as well as from oral presentations by instructors.
 You may refer to personal notes based on oral presentations in examinations.
-In addition, unless we specify otherwise, examinations will be open to the Activity Guides that you generated during the course.
-Examinations will not be open to the textbook, other books, homework assignments or solutions, published exam solutions, and other people's ideas.
-You may use a graphing calculator.
+In addition, unless we specify otherwise, examinations will be open to the Activity Guide and other written material that you generated during the course.
+Examinations will not be open to the textbook, other books, published exam solutions, and other people's ideas.
+You may use an electronic calculator.

 Working old examinations, additional problems, and previously assigned problems, as well as reviewing assigned readings and your written Activity Guide work, is probably the best way to prepare for an examination.
+Each exam will have a section on (1) concepts, (2) observations or data analysis, and (3) problems.
 Although successful completion of examinations will require a working knowledge of key definitions, concepts, and problem solving techniques, rote memorization of material will not help you to pass examinations.